salbregh/codams-n.EXTgirls/README.md

 ```console
 python3 rest-calculator.py
 ```
 The program will ask for input.
 Enter a distance in kilometers and an average speed in km/h to get the iternary plan for the truck delivery.
+With this tool a truck driver will never get a fine for breaking the driving times law again!

 ## The web
 ### hier komt mares en tessa's web applicatie om de punten op de kaart te showen